Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 25 Mei 2026 22.58.56 UTC
+- WIB: Selasa, 26 Mei 2026 00.50.26 UTC
-- WITA: Senin, 25 Mei 2026 23.58.56 UTC
+- WITA: Selasa, 26 Mei 2026 01.50.26 UTC
-- WIT: Selasa, 26 Mei 2026 00.58.56 UTC
+- WIT: Selasa, 26 Mei 2026 02.50.26 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: nature
+Kategori: success